Kubilay-Meydan/TER-M1/README.md

 ## Usage

-Prepare Directory: Ensure the script is placed in a directory or the directory_path variable in the script correctly references the directory containing the workflow modules.
+Prepare Directory: Ensure the script is placed in a directory and the directory_path variable in the script correctly references the directory containing the workflow modules.

 Execute the Script: Run the script to open the GUI window.